 As near as I can tell, the basic idea of Kalman filters is that they offer very good Gaussian smoothing in the face of noise.
 The equations take into consideration noise in both the primary data and (independently) in your measurements, as well as a possibly changing control signal (your steering and acceleration plans) for predicting what those controls will do for the car position in the next sample frame.
 I found a couple of web pages that seemed to explain the math reasonably well:

 How a Kalman filter works, in pictures

 Me, I'm inclined to think you can get the same (or better) effect from figuring out where the "sweet spot" of the calculated centerline is (how far down the screen to look) and what the gain should be there to get a good steering aim from the information.
 If you make these numbers configurable starting with a reasonable guess, the car will work but wander around in the lane a lot.
 You can then run what used to be called "linear regression" -- today the same process is called "neural nets" and is a lot messier computationally and takes a lot longer to get good results -- to optimize the numbers for the hardware.
-Or you can do it with cut-and-try and get almost as good results with hardly any effort at all (because your brain is a lot smarter than any neural net could be).
+Or you can do it with cut-and-try and get almost as good results with hardly any effort at all (because your brain is a lot smarter than any digital neural net could ever be).
 But that's my opinion, your mileage may vary.